Alternative Service Experience

 Service-Learning designated courses are taught by faculty to reflect best practices in the field including reciprocal relationship building with community partners, the integration of meaningful reflection activities and creating critical connections between the curriculum and engagement work.

 A Living Learning Community (LLC) is a group of people who live on the same residence hall and share a similar academic or personal interest.
 LLCs at UNC Asheville offer students the opportunity to engage in an intentional community experience with like-minded individuals.

 LEAD LLC is a residential community for first year students interested in learning about social issues and their impact on society, as well as exploring their personal responsibility in identifying and addressing social injustices in the world.
 Students participating in LEAD LLC will learn more about who they are and how they are connected with the larger world, become more familiar with the wider Asheville community, and be exposed to a variety of leadership and community engagement opportunities, including: leadership workshops, social justice coffee hours, retreats, attending and/or presenting at conferences, volunteering on campus and in the Asheville community, and more.

 Celebration of Community Engaged Learning

-The Celebration of Community Engaged Learning is held at the end of every spring and fall semester to showcase the work of students who have been participating in all forms of community engagement, including service learning, the Community Engaged Scholars Program, internships, and study abroad.
-The event also serves to recognize and highlight the community partner organizations with which our students have been working.
-The Celebration is co-sponsored by the Health & Wellness Department, the Career Center, and the Key Center, and is held on the Sherrill Center's Kimmel Arena concourse.
+The Celebration of Community Engaged Learning is a part of Undergraduate Research Day at the end of every spring and fall semester to showcase the work of students engaged in all forms of community engagement, including service learning, the Community Engaged Scholars Program, internships, and study abroad.
+The event also serves to recognize and highlight the community partner organizations our students have worked with over the semester.